OpenDataVBB/vdv-453-client/readme.md

 >
 > Die Statusabfrage dient dem Feststellen der Verfügbarkeit von Diensten.
 Dazu werden zwei spezielle Informationskanäle verwendet (Ziel-URL `status.xml`, `clientstatus.xml`), die jeder Dienst bereitstellen muss.

-With VBB's system, we have not observed the server to ever ping or notify the client.
-Nonetheless, we strongly recommend you to follow the spec and allow such incoming requests!

 ### configuring the client

 ```js